jeichelbaum/Synthesizer-Cookin/readme.md

+# Cookin
-"Cookin" is a simple additive synthesiser VST, that comes with 8 different presets.
+A simple additive synthesizer VST, that comes with 8 different presets.
 If you happen to create a song with it send me a copy!

+Short demo of the presets: https://soundcloud.com/tschery/cookin-demo-free-vst-download

-Installation:
+# Installation:
 Drop the cookin.dll in you VST Plugin Folder

 Author: www.tschery.com